ecomfe/react-hooks/packages/methods/README.md

 ```

 **Note: `useMethods` is a one-time setup, that means `init` argument only works in the initial call,
-change it in subsequent calls take no effect.**
+change it in subsequent calls takes no effect.**

-To use with TypeScript requiring generic to complex type like `Array`, create a generic factory function to initialize the reducers object.
+To use with TypeScript requiring generic to complex type like `Array`, create a generic factory function to initialize the reducer object.

 ```typescript
 function createArrayReducers<T>(): Reducers<T[]> {